DuiToken/DuiToken/README.md

 Note - the above info is partially from prelaunch and to be updated.
 Fully updated branding, tokenomics & info to come with announcements soon.

-See below link for dev notes.
+See below for dev notes.

 [Dev contract, presale & tokenomics Notes](https://github.com/DuiToken/DuiToken/tree/master/contract)